philfung/computer-use/README.md

 <img height="400" alt="Frame 1" src="https://github.com/user-attachments/assets/d1a4e615-ef1c-4045-a3d3-a4b38b636994"></br>

 # Caution ⚠️
-Computer use is a [beta feature from Anthropic](https://docs.anthropic.com/en/docs/build-with-claude/computer-use) that has direct access to the internet and sends screenshots of your desktop to Anthropic.
+Computer use is a [beta feature from Anthropic](https://docs.anthropic.com/en/docs/build-with-claude/computer-use) that has direct access to the internet and **sends screenshots of your desktop to Anthropic**.
 </br></br>

 # Running the App